SOC1032 : Politics and Society

 Teaching Rationale And Relationship

 The combination of lectures, workshops and seminars is suitable to offering an in-depth understanding of the topics covered in the module.
-The lecture materials will introduce students to key theoretical approaches, public debates and empirical studies.
-These will be explored and discussed in more detail in the workshops and student-led seminars.
-Seminars are designed to provide students with structured tasks and readings.
-There will be assignment workshops in which students can explore the key features of the assessment requirements and raise questions and concerns as appropriate.
+The lectures will be interactive sessions introducing students to key theoretical approaches, public debates and empirical studies.
+Key readings will be explored and discussed in the student-led seminars.
+There will be online assessment workshops in which students can explore the key features of the assessment requirements and raise questions and concerns as appropriate.

 Assessment Methods